DavidJGrimsley/mrdj-app-mcp/README.md

 # mrdj-app-mcp
+This is running on my VPS and can be used in any client like VS Code at [davidjgrimsley.com/mcp/mrdj-app-mcp/mcp](https://davidjgrimsley.com/mcp/mrdj-app-mcp/mcp).
+There is a more in-depth info page at [davidjgrimsley.com/mcp/mrdj-app-mcp](https://davidjgrimsley.com/mcp/mrdj-app-mcp).

 Model Context Protocol (MCP) server that surfaces my Expo/React Native web and mobile guidance (PokePages) as structured resources.
 Built to run locally or behind a reverse proxy (e.g., Plesk) so AI tools can query the same docs I use.